 Accommodation

-If you have accommodation booked already in Warsaw – cancel it.
-You’ll not find better value for money nor a better located hostel than – DREAM Hostel Warsaw.
-Located just 0.1 miles away from the Old Town square, it was the PERFECT location to experience the best bits of Warsaw.
+Located just 0.1 miles away from the Old Town Square, it was the PERFECT location to experience the best bits of Warsaw.
 It’s dead-center of Old Town and just outside your front door are the best bits of Warsaw.

-With an incredible staff and pristine living conditions,DREAM Hostel Warsaw was an exceptional hideaway for my travel buddy and I when it all became just a bit much.
-The long walks in the sunshine and delicious snacks along the way would tire out anyone, so we retired away to the drawing-room regularly (also known as the common area – ha).
-During the day, it was a quiet space for people to read, check emails, or hide-away from the world… in the evening it would transform into a poppin’ bar with beer pong tournaments and other fun activities to help break the ice amongst traveling souls.
-People of all ages and backgrounds are welcomed.
+During the day, it was a quiet space for people to read, check emails, or hide away from the world… in the evening it would transform into a poppin’ bar with beer pong tournaments and other fun activities to help break the ice amongst traveling souls.
+People of all ages and backgrounds are welcome.

 Whilst we were in town, there were several thunderstorms and we hid away in our private double room – pushed the beds together – and enjoyed a girls’ night in with lovely drinks and takeaway.
 With so much traveling ahead of me, I was so thankful to have such a peaceful place to steal away.